Mental Health for Healthcare Providers

 • Creation of a confidential and multi-level mental health support system offering a continuum of care (e.g. employee assistance program, spiritual care, psychological interventions, psychiatric services) as well as trainings in self-help techniques which may help workers to regulate their emotional responding.

-COVID-19 Related Anxiety Among Healthcare Providers
+Anxiety Among Healthcare Providers

 Resilience in Stressful Events (RISE) is a training program that teaches you how to set up a peer-to-peer support program in your hospital and how to teach a multi-disciplinary team of hospital volunteers how to respond and support a team member involved in an unanticipated patient event, stressful situation, or patient-related injury.

-Mental Health Support for COVID-19 Health Care Workers
+Mental Health Support for Health Care Workers

 Healthcare Providers

-Promoting Personal Well-Being and Mental Health During COVID-19
+Promoting Personal Well-Being and Mental Health

 Maintaining psychological stability during the pandemic will often require healthcare workers to develop new skills and attitudes to maintain mental health under extreme stress.
 There are numerous ways that healthcare providers can develop such skills and attitudes, including completing simple educational programs, intentionally developing practical coping skills, completing a more intensive self-help program for healthcare providers, and finally, turning to mental health professionals for assistance.